jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-getunits-description"></a>

 ### ✏ Description:
-Get all units owned by a specific players
+Get all units owned by a specific player.

 <a name="cmd-getunits-parameters"></a>